9 Day Gorilla and wildlife Expedition Uganda

 Day 9: End of safari and transfer to the Entebbe Airport

 Departure from Lake Mburo for Entebbe Airport.
 In the morning, return to ENTEBBE (about 5 hours drive).
-On the way, you will come across many typical villages and pass the Equator.
+On the way, you will come across many typical villages and pass across the Equator.
 Lunch along the way.
 Transfer to the airport and say goodbye to your guide driver and your small group.
 In the evening, departure to your final destination.

 The Cost Includes